-As well as actively promoting British values the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including “extremist” views.
+As well as actively promoting British Values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.

 Below are just a few examples of how we promote British values.
 The first section is a general overview; the others are specific expectations set out by Ofsted.

-Children, parents and staff have many opportunities for their voices to be heard at All Saints’ CofE Junior School.
+Children, parents and staff have many opportunities for their voices to be heard at All Saints’ Junior School.
 Democracy is central to how we operate.

 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
-This encourages a heightened sense of both personal and social responsibility, and is demonstrated on a daily basis by our pupils.
+This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.

-Pupils are encouraged to participate in campaigns such as the annual Send my Friend to School campaign.
-They exercise their democratic rights by writing to our local MP, who is invited into school on an annual basis to participate in our version of Questiontime.’
-They have written directly to the Prime Minister and the Queen and proudly shared their responses in assemblies and on displays in school.
+Pupils are encouraged to participate in campaigns such as the annual ‘Send my Friend to School’ campaign.
+They exercise their democratic rights by writing to our local MP, who is regularly invited into school.
+Children have written directly to a range of politicians, members of the royal family and people in other prominent positions; they proudly share their responses in assemblies and on displays in school.

-Part of our school ethos and behaviour policy are based around core values such as resilience (with a particular focus on developing “Growth Mindsets”), respect and responsibility, and these values determine how we live as a community at All Saints’.
+Part of our school ethos and behaviour policy are based around core values such as resilience (with a particular focus on developing ‘Growth Mindsets’), respect and responsibility and these values determine how we live as a community at All Saints’.
 All members of the school community treat each other with respect irrespective of their race, faith, gender or disability.